||Heritage Hills Trails

 Alpine.
 The area is mostly grass with occasional groves of very short

-scrub oak.
-Both are new in 2019.
+addition of Vista Ridge in 2020.
 Stoney Way connects the Schoolhouse

 View northeast toward Chipman Peak and White Baldy